 The remaining two cards are "dead" and have no value towards the hand at all.
 They are never used to evaluate the strength of a hand.

-Here are the rules for evaluating the winning hand:
+Here are the rules for evaluating a winning hand in 7 Card Stud:

 - The poker hand ranking order can be found here. (there will be another link at the bottom of this page) There are no exceptions to this ordering, a flush always beats a straight, and three of a kind always beats two pair.